sncz1007/dummyflights/replit.md

 - **date-fns**: For date manipulation.
 - **csv-parse**: For airport data imports.
 - **Lucide React**: For icons.
+- **PDFKit**: For server-side PDF document generation of booking confirmations and payment receipts.

 ### Environment Variables
 - `DATABASE_URL`